bsurc/docs/docs/linux.md

 The shell supports many different commands, with some of the most commonly used/important listed below.

 Note that file paths can be relative (based on the current directory) or absolute (based on the root of the file system) anywhere a file path is needed.
-For example, say you have a directory named data in /home/(username) that you want to create another directory named run inside of.
+For example, say you have a directory named data in `/home/(username)` that you want to create another directory named run inside of.
 To do this with an absolute path, you could do `mkdir /home/(username)/data/run`.
 To do this with a relative path, either `mkdir run` from inside the data directory or `mkdir data/run` from the `/home/(username)` directory would work.
 These two relative paths are just examples – there are many possible relative paths, as the path to any given spot in the file system can be described relative to any other spot in the file system.
-Both types work anywhere that a file path is needed – it just depends upon what the objective, and sometimes personal preference of the user, is.
+Both types work anywhere that a file path is needed – it just depends upon the objective and sometimes personal preference of the user.
-To specify the current directory, the “.” pattern can be used, and to specify the parent directory of the current directory, the “..” pattern can be used.
+To specify the current directory, the `.` pattern can be used, and to specify the parent directory of the current directory, the `..` pattern can be used.
 For example, to run a script in the current directory, you could do `./myscript.sh.` If the script was in the parent directory, `../myscript.sh` could be used.